Lira popular

-Lira popular (Popular Lire), also called string literature, refers to the style of poetry written and printed in Chile in the late nineteenth and early twentieth centuries.
-Poets created a series of loose prints that circulated in urban areas.
-It was advertised and spread by hanging it from string hung in common areas between poles or from trees.
-Many of the people who wrote the poems were either peasants, or poets who used the voices and opinions of the people to comment on news or social events.
+Lira popular (the People's Lyre), also known as string literature, is a style of poetry that emerged in Chile during the late nineteenth and early twentieth centuries.
+Poets would write and print their works on loose sheets, which were then circulated in urban areas.
+To promote and share these poems, they were often hung from strings between poles or trees in public spaces.
+The title "La Lira Popular" was used in 1899 by poet Juan Bautista Peralta on his sheets, and the name came to apply to the whole genre.
+Many of the authors of these poems were peasants or poets who sought to reflect the voices and perspectives of the people, offering commentary on current events and social issues.

 Themes

-Many of the poems in Lira popular are centered on themes such as misery, love, violence, murder, life, death, crime and religion.
-Poets chose these subjects to excite curiosity in readers where the accompanying illustrations depict the conditions and circumstances of their lives.
+Many of the poems in Lira popular revolve around themes such as poverty, love, violence, murder, life, death, crime, and religion.
+Poets deliberately selected these subjects to pique the curiosity of readers, while the accompanying illustrations vividly depicted the conditions and circumstances of everyday life.

 Printing

-Lira popular were printed in varying forms over time.
-The first popular pages measured 26 x 35cm in Chile.
-Over time, they grew to 54 x 38.
-Liras today are of similar size.
-Each sheet of a Lira consists of 5 to 8 poems with pictures and drawings usually created by the poets.
-The purpose of these drawings is to illustrate the work's theme.
-The accompanying pictures illustrate the poem's story.
-The two types of images seen in Lira popular are xylography, where rough artwork was sent to poets to be described in verse.
-The signature of the engraver was often omitted.
-However, Adolfo Reyes was responsible for many of the illustrations.
+Lira popular was printed in various formats throughout its history.
+The early editions of these popular pages (called "liras") in Chile measured 26 x 35 cm, but they gradually grew in size to 54 x 38 cm.
+The modern liras maintain a similar size.
+Each sheet of a lira contains 5 to 8 poems accompanied by pictures and drawings, typically created by the poets themselves.
+These illustrations serve to depict and enhance the theme of the work.
+The pictures complement the narrative of the poems.
+There are two types of images commonly found in lira popular.
+The first type is woodcut, where rough artwork was provided to the poets for them to describe in verse.
+The signature of the engraver was often omitted, although Adolfo Reyes was responsible for many of the illustrations.
 He illustrated his verses using a penknife and raulí board.
 The second type of image is known as cliché.
-These old images weren’t always necessarily relevant to the content but were used simply as decoration.
-Titles of Lira popular are similar to titles in newspapers today, in a large font, to catch attention.
+These preexisting images were not always directly related to the content but were used for decorative purposes.
+The titles of lira popular are similar to the prominent headlines seen in today's newspapers, employing a large font to attract attention.